pvpocs/content/ai/loss_and_cost_functions_machine_learning.md

 - $\mathbf{\vec{a}}$ is the output of the softmax function which is predicted probability vector for a single example. $\vec{\mathbf{a}} = [a_1^{(i)}, a_2^{(i)}, ..., a_{N}^{(i)}]$, where $a_i^{(i)}$ is the predicted probability of class $j_{th}$ for the $i_{th}$ example in the dataset (batch).

+> In both Categorical and Sparse Categorical Cross-Entropy Loss, the output layer of the model has $N$ neurons, each representing a class.
+Then when the softmax function (output layer activation function) is applied, it converts the raw logits (linear transformation of the output layer) into a probability distribution over the classes $\mathbf{\vec{a}}$.
+Then we apply either Categorical Cross-Entropy Loss or Sparse Categorical Cross-Entropy Loss to compute the loss.

 At anytime, only one of them true (the example can belong to one class at a time only).
 So, it means the rest of the lines above are zero.
 If the true class is $j$